marekpadlewski/InstantMessenger/README.md

 Each file that you receive from chat praticipants is not saved immediately.
 You have to save specific file using `/save-file` command.
-File will be saved at `downloads` directory with the same name.
+File will be saved at current directory with the same name.